Emtricitabine, rilpivirine, and tenofovir alafenamide (Oral)

 If you take antacids that contain aluminum, magnesium, or calcium, take the antacid at least 2 hours before or 4 hours after you take emtricitabine, rilpivirine, and tenofovir alafenamide.

-If you take a stomach medicine for heartburn or ulcers such as cimetidine, famotidine, nizatidine, or ranitidine, take the heartburn medicine at least 12 hours before or 4 hours after you take emtricitabine, rilpivirine, and tenofovir alafenamide.
+If you take a stomach medicine for heartburn or ulcers such as cimetidine, famotidine, or nizatidine, take the heartburn medicine at least 12 hours before or 4 hours after you take emtricitabine, rilpivirine, and tenofovir alafenamide.

 The dose of emtricitabine, rilpivirine, and tenofovir alafenamide will be different for different patients.
 Follow your doctor's orders or the directions on the label.
 The following information includes only the average doses of emtricitabine, rilpivirine, and tenofovir alafenamide.
 If your dose is different, do not change it unless your doctor tells you to do so.